BANG Arts Festivals, Richmond Professional Institute,

 -

-Livingston, Bernard Martin and Willard Pilchard will perform Tuesday evening.
+William Livingston, Bernard Martin and Willard Pilchard will perform

-City).
-These groups consist of individuals from many diverse disciplines
+York City).
+These groups consist of individuals from many diverse

 -

-what they don't concern themselves with; their productions usually take
+in what they don't concern themselves with; their productions usually

-form as cooperative ventures, usually performances conceived and performed
+take form as cooperative ventures, usually performances conceived and

-by individuals or the group.
-Expansion and synthesis of existing art forms
+performed by individuals or the group.
+Expansion and synthesis of

-painting, music, films and photography are the motivating forces behind
+and photography are the motivating forces behind these groups. some

-these groups. some groups deny historic precedents and consciously avoid
+groups deny historic precedents and consciously avoid these, trying to

-these, trying to create totally new forms by using recently developed materials
+create totally new forms by using recently developed materials and

-and methods.
-Many individuals admittedly look to the contemporary environment
+methods.
+Many individuals admittedly look to the contemporary

-for their images and most of their work is described as "Pop Art".
+environment for their images and most of their work is described as

 -